CircDLelement<E> implements a circular doubly linked list element in BRIDGES and is inherited from DElement<E>

 CircDLelement<E> stands for Circular Doubly Linked Element, and is a container that has two links, pointing to two other doubly linked elements.
 So a CircDLelement<E> “knows” who it’s pointing at, AND it knows who pointed at it.

-In this example, calling getNext() on CircDLelement2 will return CircDLelement3.
-Calling getPrev() on CircDLelement2 will return CircDLelement1.
-CircDLelement3 points to CircDLelement1, and CircDLelement1 points to CircDLelement3.
+In this example, calling getNext() on element2 will return element3.
+Calling getPrev() on element2 will return element1. element3 points to Lelement1, and element1 points to element3.

-Notice that, since CircDLelement<E> has a getPrev() method, they can move forwards AND backwards through the linked elements.
+Notice that, since the BRIDGES object, CircDLelement<E> has a getPrev() method, so we can move forwards AND backwards through the linked elements.

 See also